List of His Dark Materials and The Book of Dust characters: Gracious Wings

 Gracious Wings, previously called No-Name, is chief of the harpies in the Authority's employment in the Land of the Dead.
 Before Lyra and Will came, she and the other harpies tormented the ghosts with all the mistakes made by those ghosts when they were alive.
 At first, she is ready to attack Lyra and Will but later confesses that the wickedness of the ghosts was the only nourishment given to her and the other harpies by the Authority.
 The Chevalier Tialys and the Lady Salmakia bargain with her that instead of wickedness, the ghosts will tell the harpies true stories from their lives and in exchange will be taken by the harpies to the window Will has opened into the world of the mulefa where the ghosts may peacefully dissolve into particles in the air.
 The harpies agree to this as, along with the nourishment such stories would provide, they would also keep their honour by performing a useful and respected task.
 After she saves Lyra's life by stopping her from falling, Lyra names her Gracious Wings.

 Gracious Wings and her fellow harpies are voiced by Emma Tate in the TV series.
 In the audiobooks of The Amber Spyglass, she is voiced by Jill Shilling.
+In the 2003 BBC Radio adaptation, she is played by Adjoa Andoh.